-Where to stay in Amalfi: An elegantly restored 13th-century monastery, NH Collection Grand Hotel Convento di Amalfi boasts minimalist rooms facing the aquamarine sea, an infinity pool cut into the rock face, and two stylish restaurants overlooking the Costiera.
+Where to stay in Amalfi: An elegantly restored 13th-century monastery, Anantara Convento di Amalfi Grand Hotel boasts minimalist rooms facing the aquamarine sea, an infinity pool cut into the rock face, and two stylish restaurants overlooking the Costiera.

 Despite its popularity, Positano remains utterly fascinating.
 Dangling off the edge of a cliff, midway between Sorrento and Amalfi town, this former sleepy village turned swanky resort lures travelers with its ravishing views and sweet dolce vita atmosphere.
 This is the coast’s most striking and enchanting town, and no amount of tourists can spoil its charm.

 Perusing the voguish boutiques or lounging on the beach with a glass of rosé are favorite pastimes in Positano, but the town’s real magic lies in its surreally steep topography, with thousands of stairs and tiny vertical streets winding tightly through a clutter of sunny peach, blush pink, and terracotta-colored houses, and eventually down to the shimmering sea.

 Half-public, half-private, Positano’s main beach (Spiaggia Grande), with its black sand, clear blue Tyrrhenian waters, and tight rows of loungers & umbrellas where beautiful sun worshippers make the most of Italy’s glittering sun and dolce far niente, looks like a glamorous 50’s postcard come to life.